The Counseling Center

 - Please use zip code 87801 when prompted.

 24/7 access, 365 days a yearExtensive Provider Network

 Cancellation of Appointments

 We require 24 hours notice by phone 575-835-6619 or email email@example.com.
-Students who miss two or more consecutive appointments (without providing notice) will have their file closed and could be referred to community services should they require psychological care.
+Students who miss two or more appointments (without providing notice) may be referred to community services should they require psychological care.